MrCooxie/Chess/README.md

 And now if you print the board you get the updated board

 If the move is illegal then no changes will be done to the board.

+## Frontend

+In the frontend I have the main method, which calls ``GraphicalChessBoard`` which accepts as arguments the size of each square, colors of texts and colors of tiles.

+The board gets created with the ``createBoard()`` method which creates the entire board with pieces and position markers.

+I have also added EventHandlers for the root of the Board.
+There I have implemented, what happens when piece gets pressed, dragged and released.